nvlgzr/notion2svelte/DonenessTracker.md

 # 🐝 Tasks/Ideas

-- Implement internal links
-  - Links to Notion pages (in publishing db)
-  - Links to Notion pages (outside publishing db)
 - Notion API Explorer: hover over a block to see its JSON.
 - Duplicate barebones leveluptuts blog index page
-- Add config for custom component names so that naming conflicts can be avoided.

 # Icebox

 - Choose a set of pages to release as the first version of the site, and test each one, fixing what are sure to be numerous issues, as they crop up.
 Note that this is (still) not about getting the layout and cosmetic design right.
 It's about ensuring that the functionality will work as hoped for, and also getting a feel for the sorts of future modifications I'm likely to want on this list! ↓

+- Add config for custom component names so that naming conflicts can be avoided.
 - Change the transformed page's Status to `Published` in Notion (w/appropriate .env override)
 - Add a Katex interpreter for `expression`s?
 - Experiment with having the script do a git commit after successfully saving.
 Here, I suspect, many monsters lurk, so probably the first working something will be pretty problematic